twitter-archive/torch-autograd/README.md

 ### Debugging and fine-grain control

-Debugging hooks can be inserted when wrapping the function with `autograd`:
+Debugging hooks can be inserted when wrapping the function with `autograd`.
+The debugger will turn off any optimizations and insert NaN/Inf checks after every computation.
+If any of these trip the debugHook will be called with a message providing as much information as possible about the offending function, call stack and values.
+The debugHook also provides an interface to save or render a GraphViz dot file of the computation graph.
+We don't recommend leaving the debugHook installed all the time as your training speed will be significantly slower.

 ```lua
 grad(f, {